cloudmesh-community/book/chapters/class/e222-syllabus.md

 #### Week 10.
 Cloud Data and Applications

 We will cover a number of Application examples for Cloud computing.
-In the second part we will focus on CLoud Data Services and how we access data on the cloud.
+In the second part we will focus on Cloud Data Services and how we access data on the cloud.
 Exercises will include moving data between data services.
 THis includes your own computer, box and google which both are offered at IU.

 #### Other weeks

-All excersises in these weeks will develop REST services that expose machine leraning algorithms as service.
+All exercises in these weeks will develop REST services that expose machine leraning algorithms as service.
 Data will be either passed along directly through parameters to the call, or on case of large data a URL to the data source.
-The lessons from the previous weeks will be helping you to achive this.
+The lessons from the previous weeks will be helping you to achieve this.
 It is not sufficient to just run the algorithms, but you must be integrating them into a REST service.
 Other weeks are not yet included here but will cover Artificial Intelligence.